DigitizingForImpact/IEPs/README.md

 # Impact Enhancement Proposals (IEPs)

-Use `IEPs` as the canonical source of accepted proposals in Digitizing for Impact.
-Impact Enancement Proposals document Digital Monitoring, Reporting (MRV) and Verification Methodologies.
+Use `IEPs` as the canonical source of accepted proposals with regard to the Open Collaboration on Digitizing for Impact.
+Impact Enancement Proposals document Digital Monitoring, Reporting (MRV) and Verification Methodologies as Standard IEPs, among other versions of IEPs laid out in IEP-1.
+It also contains proposals on the standardization of infrastructure and APIs for enabling interoperability between impact focused organizations in an effort to progress the industry towards a more digital baseline.

 The repository is organized in three branches:
 - `main` contains the final, approved and published copy of an IEP.